 A Complete OCL document is created automatically to encapsulate the OCL expression inside as an additional operation for the type of the self object.
-This document is shown in the editor; it is readonly. self is highlighted since the next evaluation to perform is to evaluate the VariableExp AST node that performs the self access.
+This document is shown in the editor; it is readonly.

 The stack display shows the context as line 5 of oclDebugExpression() in the synthesized Complete OCL document.